mysociety/alaveteli/doc/INSTALL.md

     ./script/rails-post-deploy

-(This will need execute privs so `chmod 755` if necessary)

-This sets up directory structures, creates logs, etc.
+(This will need execute privs so `chmod 755` if necessary.)
+This sets up directory structures, creates logs, installs/updates themes, runs database migrations, etc.  You should run it after each new software update.

-Next, if you have a `alaveteli/config/rails_env.rb` file, delete it, so that tests run against our test database, rather than the development one.
-(Otherwise, any data you create in development will be blown away every time you run the tests.)

 If you want some dummy data to play with, you can try loading the fixtures that the test suite uses into your development database.
 You